Azure-Samples/active-directory-node-webapi/README.md

 ### Step 6: Configure your server using config.js

-You will need to update the sample to use your values for audienceURI and for the metadata endpoint.
+You will need to update the sample to use your values for the metadata endpoint.

-**NOTE:** You may also pass the `issuer:` value if you wish to validate that as well.
+**NOTE:** If you wish to accept multiple tenants for this app, you'll want to use the *common* endpoint and you'll need to pass the `issuer:` and `audience:` value if you wish to validate that as well.

 ### Step 7: Run the application